Honeyberry Fruit

 Late Blooming 6-pack $145

-(Our choice of at least 3 varieties such as Solo, Maxie, Keiko and Willa)
+zones 2-8 (Our choice of at least 3 varieties 2-4 year olds, such as Beauty, Maxie, Keiko XXL and Willa XXL)

 Think ahead - get your NET from PLANTRA